GabrielTurri/ignite-timer/README.md

 </div>

 ## About the Project
-[PT-BR] <br>
-Ignite Timer é um projeto desenvolvido durante o curso de especialização Ignite da [Rocketseat](https://github.com/rocketseat-education/), com foco em se apronfundar em alguns conceitos mais complexos do ReactJS e de ferramentas do Front-end, como contexto e reducers, rotas, entre outras funcionalidades.

-[ENG]<br>
 Ignite Timer is a project developed in [Rocketseat](https://github.com/rocketseat-education/)'s React.js specialization course.
-It is a Single Page Application using very important React frameworks and concepts.
+It's a Single Page Application using very important React concepts and frameworks.

 ## Ferramentas e frameworks utilizados
 * Typescript